jbcodeforce/yarfba/docs/serverless/lambda.md

     ![](./images/req-rep-lambda.png){ width=800 }

-* There is one runtime that matches the programming language (Java, Node.js, C#, Go, or Python. ).
+* There is at least one runtime which matches the programming language (Java, Node.js, C#, Go, or Python).
 * To reuse code in more than one function, consider creating a Layer and deploying it.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
 * Lambda supports versioning and developer can maintain one or more versions of the lambda function.
 We can reduce the risk of deploying a new version by configuring the alias to send most of the traffic to the existing version, and only a small percentage of traffic to the new version.
 Below  is an example of creating one Alias to version 1 and a routing config with Weight at 30% to version 2.
 Alias enables promoting new lambda function version to production and if we need to rollback a function, we can simply update the alias to point to the desired version.
 Event source needs to use Alias ARN for invoking the lambda function.